vegaprotocol/vega/UPGRADING.md

     HTTPPath = "/datanode/rpc"
 ```

 **_SQLStore.WipeOnStartup_** - This setting would delete the Postgres database on every restart, clearing all state.
-We recommend to set this to `false`.
+We recommend setting this to `false`.

 Usage example:
 ```Toml